 The Growing Rural Economies with Access to Technology (GREAT) Grant is a competitive grant program that provides funding to private sector broadband providers to deploy last-mile broadband infrastructure to unserved areas of North Carolina.
-The original GREAT Grant program was launched in 2019, and subsequently became a recurring State-funded grant program within the NCDIT Broadband Infrastructure Office.
+The original GREAT Grant program was initiated in 2018 and launched in 2019, and subsequently became a recurring state-funded grant program within the NCDIT Broadband Infrastructure Office.

 A single grant award shall not exceed $4 million.
 No combination of grant awards involving any single county may exceed $8 million in a fiscal year.
-The maximum matching requirement is 50 percent.
+The maximum matching requirement is 50%.

 Please submit questions about the GREAT Grant program to email@example.com.